AubinSeptier/local-ai-chatbot/README.md

 ## Configuration

-Here some configuration options you can change in the `backend/src/app.py` file:
+Here are some configuration options you can change in the `backend/src/app.py` file :

 ```python
     generation_config = {